Introduction To Generative Models

 \(p_\text{data}\) Model Specification

-Specifically, a generative model is trained to take a data point from an initial probability distribution \(p_\text{init},\) and output a data point from a target probability distribution \(p_\text{data}.\)
+A generative model is trained to take a data point from an initial probability distribution \(p_\text{init},\) and output a data point from a target probability distribution \(p_\text{data}.\)

 In sections above, the Gaussian was \(p_\text{init},\) while the distrubtion underlying realistic images was \(p_\text{data}.\) However, the entire framework is more general: it is theoretically possible to e.g. train a model that takes cats from \(p_\text{Cat}\) and transform them into dogs from \(p_\text{Dog}.\)

-Diffusion models learn a transformation that would warp the entire \(p_\text{init}\) into the shape of \(p_\text{data}\) as you step through time \(t.\) Specifically, they learn velocity fields: given a mid-transform \(p_t,\) diffusion models learn in which directions and by how much \(p_t\) should change in order to get closer to \(p_\text{data}.\)
+Diffusion models learn a transformation that would warp the entire \(p_\text{init}\) into the shape of \(p_\text{data}\) as it steps through time \(t.\) Specifically, they learn velocity fields: given a mid-transform \(p_t,\) diffusion models learn in which directions and by how much \(p_t\) should change in order to get closer to \(p_\text{data}.\)

-Stepping through \(t=0\to1\) and taking "snapshots" of what the current mid-transform distrubution \(p_t\) looks like, we obtain a collection of \(p_t\) that together trace a path - a probability path - which interpolates between \(p_\text{init}=p_0\) and \(p_\text{data}=p_1.\)
+Stepping through \(t=0\to1\) and taking "snapshots" of what the current mid-transform distrubution \(p_t\) looks like creates a collection of \(p_t\) that together trace a path - a probability path - which interpolates between \(p_\text{init}=p_0\) and \(p_\text{data}=p_1.\)

 During training, practitioners would pre-define a probability path during training, such as \(x_t = (1-t)x_0 + tx_1,\) where \(x_0,x_t,x_1\) are samples from \(p_0,p_t,p_1\) respectively.
 This means that during training, practitioners don't need to actually simulate the process, which would be very costly, and can calculate \(x_t\) directly.